metaplex-foundation/developer-hub/src/pages/candy-machine-4/preparing-assets.md

 To upload to nftStorage you can follow their [API](https://app.nft.storage/v1/docs/intro) documentation.

+#### Self Hosting

+There is also nothing wrong with self hosting your images on metadata either in AWS, Google Cloud, or even your own webserver.
+As long as the data is accessible from it's stored location and doesn't have something like CORS blocking it then you should be good.
+It would be advised to make either a few test Core Assets or small Candy Machine to test self hosted options to make sure the stored data is viewable.

 ### Uploading Files with Umi

 Umi has a few plugins that can aid the upload process via plugins.
 At the time the following plugins are supported: